dirtyjtag/DirtyJTAG/docs/install-stlinkv2-swd.md

 # Installing DirtyJTAG on a ST-Link clone dongle

 ST-Link clone dongles are the cheap dongles you can find on AliExpress.
 They provide the minimum amount of signals needed for JTAG operation.
-They currently require an SWD programmed in order to install DirtyJTAG on it.
+They currently require an SWD programmer in order to install DirtyJTAG on it.

 ## Requirements